ysyk2021/creating-a-positive-workplace-culture-for-millennials-attracting-and-retaining-top-talent/src/chapter-7-4.md

 4. **Setting clear boundaries**: Set clear boundaries on work expectations and communicate them to employees to help them balance work demands with personal responsibilities.

-5. **Leading by examplee**: Managers and leaders should model work-life balance behaviors themselves and encourage their teams to do the same.
+5. **Leading by example**: Managers and leaders should model work-life balance behaviors themselves and encourage their teams to do the same.

 Examples of Organizations with Work-Life Balance Initiatives
 ------------------------------------------------------------